 Utilize Optical Illusions

 Want a spacious look, but don’t have the square footage for it?
 Rely on optical illusions.
 Shy away from bold prints and blinding colors, as they can overpower a room and make it look smaller.
 Stick to monochromatic color palettes.
 Not only do they open up a room, but they’re also timeless and won’t look dated in a couple years.
 It’s also a good idea to stick to one large piece of furniture per room so the apartment won’t look cluttered.
 If you’re not feeling those hardwood floors, opt for wall-to-wall carpet – which will stretch and expand your space – instead of throw rugs that will break up and divide the room.
 Never be afraid to pull out the classic mirror trick, which will naturally add space to the room and serve as a great decorative addition.

 Get Rid of Extraneous Things

-This may seem like a more obvious choice, but while you’re trying to make more space for all of your junk, make sure you throw some of that junk away.
+This may seem like a more obvious choice, but while you’re trying to make more space for all of your junk, make sure you throw some of that junk away (you can always use a service like this).
 Haven’t picked it up in over six months?
 Then it’s probably time to toss it.
 Have something that you want to keep for sentimental reasons, but don’t look at often?
 Put it in storage and get it out of the way.
 The best way to make space in your home is to really make space.